danbaryaakov/monoleap/README.md

 ### Using an iPAD Software Instrument

 For best performance, use monoleap for playing an iPAD software instrument.
-We recommend the Minimoog Model D synthesizer.
+I recommend the Minimoog Model D synthesizer.
 It’s a great instrument on it’s own, but combined with Monoleap, you can create a performance that’s rich in emotion and expression.
 It’s not free, but not too pricey either.
 Other instruments have similar settings, so you can probably apply this to any other app as well.

 Install Minimoog Model D from the App Store
 Enable background audio (so that the app can produce sound when in background) by going to the settings page (cogwheel icon) → Configuration → turn on Background Audio